-The Trust's Fund balances at 31st August 2023 were in surplus by £196k.
-This is made up by Restricted Fixed Asset Funds being in surplus by £94k, whilst Restricted General Funds were in surplus by £102k, which included a pension fund surplus of £100k.
+The Trust's Fund balances at 31st August 2024 were in surplus by £329k.
+This is made up by Restricted Fixed Asset Funds being in surplus by £76k, whilst Restricted General Funds were in surplus by £253k, which included a pension fund balance of nil.

-During the year, the academy trust ran a deficit in the Restricted Income Fund and made use of the brought forward reserves.
-This was a strategic decision made by the board of governors as we had to invest in staffing and resources towards the end of the year to enable us to meet the needs of an anticipated increase in EHCP pupil numbers from September 2023.
+During the previous year, the academy trust ran a deficit in the Restricted Income Fund and made use of the brought forward reserves.
+This was a strategic decision made by the board of governors as we had to invest in staffing and resources towards the end of the 2023 year to enable us to meet the needs of an increase in EHCP pupil numbers from September 2023.
 Other than numbers, these types of students have many additional needs, and the school has needed time to prepare, recruit and train.
+The increase in pupil numbers has led to increased funding in the 2024 year and the academy trust run at a surplus for the current year.